META-Regalbau/METAorder-v2/replit.md

 ## Overview

 METAorder is an internal order management system designed to streamline the processing and tracking of e-commerce orders originating from Shopware.
 Its primary purpose is to provide a centralized, efficient interface for employees and administrators to manage orders, update shipping information, handle document numbers, and monitor order statuses.
 The system aims to enhance operational efficiency through an information-dense, Material Design-inspired UI, capable of handling data-heavy workflows and supporting multi-language operations.
-Key capabilities include comprehensive order viewing, detailed product information display, management of cross-selling (both manual and automated), robust user and role management with granular permissions, and full internationalization support.
+Key capabilities include comprehensive order viewing, detailed product information display, management of cross-selling (both manual and automated), robust user and role management with granular permissions, full internationalization support, and comprehensive security features including cookie-based authentication, CSRF protection, and encryption-at-rest for API credentials.

 ## User Preferences